-Hawaii skydiving crash victims included young couple, sailor
+Hawaii skydiving crash victims remembered by friends, family

 Quiller said the team always had Drablos take recruits around the academy because his personality would get them fired up about being there.

-WSET in Lynchburg, Virginia reported Drablos was a skilled pole vaulter at Jefferson Forest High School in Forest, Virginia.
+WSET in Lynchburg, Virginia, reported Drablos was a skilled pole vaulter at Jefferson Forest High School in Forest, Virginia.

 His former high school coach, Michael Parker, said Drablos was fearless, fast and always up for an adventure.